frequency-chain/frequency/designdocs/provider_boosting_implementation.md

     /// The trait providing the ProviderBoost economic model calculations and values type RewardsProvider: ProviderBoostRewardsProvider;

+    /// A staker may not retarget more than MaxRetargetsPerRewardEra type MaxRetargetsPerRewardEra: Get<u32>;

     /// The fixed size of the reward pool in each Reward Era. type RewardPoolEachEra: Get<BalanceOf<Self>>;

     /// the percentage cap per era of an individual Provider Boost reward type RewardPercentCap: Get<Permill>;

+    /// The number of chunks of Reward Pool history we expect to store
+    /// MUST be a divisor of [`Self::ProviderBoostHistoryLimit`] type RewardPoolChunkLength: Get<u32>;
 };
 ```
+### NEW: Retargets

 ### NEW: ProviderBoostRewardPools, CurrentEraProviderBoostTotal
 The storage of the total amount staked for the ProviderBoostHistoryLimit number of eras is divided into chunks of